A Better Place to Be: Story

-Loving someone is a better way to be.

 The next day, the little man watches her sleep and leaves early so he can return and surprise her with breakfast.
-When he returns, he finds she has gone, leaving behind a "six word letter, saying 'It's time that I moved on.'"
+When he returns, he finds she has gone, leaving behind a note saying, "It's time that I moved on."

-After the little man's story, the tearful waitress tells him she wishes that she too were beautiful so she could go home with the little man.
-He responds to the waitress a "crooked grin", finishes his drink, and acknowledges their shared loneliness by repeating the song's first refrain.
-He says if she wants him to go home with her "that's alright with [him]" implying he will go home with her.
+After the man's story, the tearful waitress tells him she wishes that she too were beautiful so she could go home with him.
+Upon finishing his drink, the man acknowledges their shared loneliness and offers to go home with her if she wants him to do so.

 Many of the other songs on Chapin's album Sniper and Other Love Songs were about the life experiences of others.
 Although the "early morning bar room" and factory are not named, Watertown, New York has a saloon district adjacent to factories.